apiato/documentation/docs/pacakges/social-authentication.md

 ### Support new Auth Provider {#support-new-auth-provide}
 1. Publish the configs
-2. Create your new auth provider by implementing `App\Containers\Vendor\SocialAuth\Contracts\SocialAuthProvider` interface.
+2. Create your new auth provider by implementing the `App\Containers\Vendor\SocialAuth\Contracts\SocialAuthProvider` contract.
    To get an idea about how to implement your own provider you can check out supported providers here `app/Containers/Vendor/SocialAuth/SocialAuthProviders`.
 3. Add your new provider to `providers` array in the `vendor-socialAuth` config.
 ```php